|

 remediation strategies.
 In addition to

-numerous technical articles and reports, Dr.
+numerous technical articles and reports, he has authored book chapters

 dealing with groundwater hydrology and

-modeling.
+modeling in English and Portuguese.
 Considered one of the outstanding

-teachers in the field, Dr. Cleary is the
+teachers in the field, he is

-principal lecturer in the National Ground
+a lecturer in the National Ground

 Water Association's MODFLOW course and